aayan-dutta/adora/readme.md

 pomodoro timer
 todo list/ task manager

-the project was made using supabase (to store users and tasks), gemini and bcrypt to encrypt user password
+the project was made using flask, tailwind, supabase (to store users and tasks), gemini and bcrypt to encrypt user password